 Guides often witness an additional impact of the three-day effect: with that mental reboot comes a shift and easing of the group dynamic.
 Day three is usually when we start to see the chair circle integrate, the boat groups start to shuffle, and the lunchtime conversations have more mixed-up characters.

-A recent University of Kansas study confirmed the feeling guides have about the three-day effect on group dynamics.
+A recent University of Kansas study confirmed the feeling guides have about a three-day effect on group dynamics.
 They found it takes 40 to 60 hours to move from acquaintance to friend, and 80 to 100 hours to transition from casual friend to close friend.
 Becoming what the study defines as a close friend with someone takes 200 hours of intentional time spent together.

-It might be hard to spend 60 hours with someone when you’re raising a family, or building your career, or getting a degree.
+It might be hard to spend 60 hours with someone when you’re raising a family, building your career, or getting a degree.
 Time can feel scarce, and responsibilities pull us in many different directions.
 On the river, though, time is in abundance, and distractions dissipate.

 By the inception of the Stingray Swim Club, those laughing girls were already 28 hours deep, well on their way from acquaintance to friend.
 Saying our final goodbyes at the takeout—with almost 80 hours of time under our belts—was heart-wrenching.
 I’ve never felt so proud as when Stingray Queen called me brave and gave me her stamp of approval for my line through Ludwig rapid.